Breda: Airport

 The small airport Breda International Airport is located west of the city.
-The airport was opened in 1949 and is in limited use for civil aviation.
-The departures from the airport are mostly business trips, sightseeing trips and teaching activities.
+The airport was opened in 1949 as Seppe Airfield and is in limited use for civil aviation.
+Amsterdam's Schiphol Airport is fairly used by residents in the city as it provides most destinations worldwide.
+It is located 112 km north of Breda.
+NS operates direct train services between Breda and Schiphol.